 Kick off your summer learning season with the Pacific Southwest Mental Health Technology Transfer Center (MHTTC)’s webinar series on Implicit Bias in Mental Health Services!
 Everyone has implicit biases.
 It is important to become mindful of how they can show up and impact our work with others.
-We will explore the dynamics of implicit bias and its impact on decision-making in behavioral health spaces.
+We explore the dynamics of implicit bias and its impact on decision-making in behavioral health spaces.

-This series will challenge you to:
+This series challenges you to:

 - Reflect on your own implicit bias